-Element Definition Operation

-A.Pers_Agent Personalization of the e-Document's The sentence "if stored on the e-

-chip Document's chip" has been removed

-as EF.DG14 is stored on the chip in

-Step 6 "Pre-personalization".

-T.Chip_ID Identification of e-Document's chip The definition has been extended to take into account the presence of a contact interface.
-T.Skimming Skimming the logical e-Document The definition has been extended to take into account the presence of a contact interface.
-P.Manufact Manufacturing of the e-Document's chip Modified to clarify the responsibility of the issuing state or organization in pre-personalization, and to distinguish between IC Initialization Data and TOE Initialization Data.
-OT.AC_Init Access control for Initialization of logical e-Document Added to take into account access control in Step 5, Initialization.
-OT.AC_Pre-pers Access control for Pre-personalization of logical e-Document Added to take into account access control in Step 6, Pre-personalization.
+Element Definition Operation A.Pers_Agent Personalization of the e- The sentence "if stored on the e- Document's chip Document's chip" has been removed as EF.DG14 is stored on the chip in Step 5 "Pre-personalization".
+T.Chip_ID Identification of e- The definition has been extended to take Document's chip into account the presence of a contact interface.
+T.Skimming Skimming the logical e- The definition has been extended to take Document into account the presence of a contact interface.
+P.Manufact Manufacturing of the e- Modified to clarify the responsibility of the Document's chip issuing state or organization in pre- personalization.

+OT.AC_Pre-pers Access control for Pre- personalization of logical e- Document Added to take into account access control in Step 5, Pre-personalization.
 OT.AC_Pers Access Control for Personalization of logical e-Document.
-For consistency with OT.AC_Prepers, the definition now precisely indicates which data are written in Personalization (EF.DG14 and EF.DG15 are not included in those data).
+For consistency with OT.AC_Pre-pers, the definition now precisely indicates which data are written in Personalization (EF.DG14 and EF.DG15 are not included in those data).
 The definition has also been modified in a more restrictive way as data addition is not allowed at all after personalization.
 In the SFRs rationale, OT.AC_Pers is not mapped to FIA_UAU.6 as the BAC mechanism is not used in Personalization.
 OT.Identification Identification and Authentication of the TOE Modified in a more restrictive way as access to TOE identification data in Phase 4 is restricted to a BAC authenticated inspection system only (the Personalization Agent cannot access identification data after personalization).
-Moreover, the objective specifies that the Initialization Data are split into IC Initialization Data and TOE Initialization Data include the Initialization Key, and that the TOE Initialization Data include the Prepersonalization Keys.
-OE.Initialization Initialization of logical e-Document Added to take into account responsibilities in Step 5, Initialization.
-OE.Pre-personalization Pre-personalization of logical e- Document Added to take into account responsibilities in Step 6, Prepersonalization.
+Moreover, the objective specifies that the Initialization Data include the Prepersonalization Keys.
+OE.Pre-personalization Pre-personalization of logical e-Document Added to take into account responsibilities in Step 5, Pre-personalization.

-The security functional requirements described in section 6 of this ST correspond to the ones in section 5 of the PP [R11].
+The security functional requirements described in section 6 of this ST correspond to the ones in section 5 of the PP [R3].